Why youth development is important?

 The Muslim society in the US is displaying a ‘youth bulge’ as opposed to the non-Muslim population in the country.
 According to a survey conducted by the Pew Research Center, the Muslim American population is much younger, on average, than the non-Muslim population.
-The survey finds that 59% of adult Muslims are between the ages of 18 and 39, compared with 40% of adults in the general public.
+59% of adult Muslims are between 18 and 39, compared with 40% of adults in the general public.

 According to Imam Nadeem Siddiqi young Muslims are compounded by a growing sense of alienation as they face competing ideologies and divergent lifestyles.